Editing the widget on your personal profile page

 Every tawk.to account automatically generates a Personal Profile page.
-It's a place on the internet for you to communicate with anyone you share the link with.
+It's a place on the internet where you can to communicate with anyone you share the link with.

-A great idea is to include the link to your profile page in your email signature and business cards, so customers can start a chat with you directly.
-The page will already have a chat widget installed and is set up so you can easily make a bio and share a little about yourself.
+You can include the link to your profile page in your email signature and business cards, so customers can start a chat with you directly.
+The page already has a chat widget installed and is set up so you can easily make a bio and share a little bit about yourself.

-To make any changes to how the widget behaves on your Personal Profile page, make your way over to your Profile Icon in the top right-hand corner of the Dashboard and click the image.
+To make any changes to how the widget behaves on your Personal Profile page, make your way over to your Profile Icon on the top right-hand corner of the Dashboard and click the image.
 This will open a menu with options for changing how you experience the Dashboard and how your interactions with others will appear to them.
-To change your settings click the Edit Profile option form the menu.
+To change your settings, click the Edit Profile option from the menu.

-This will open up your My Profile page, giving you options for changing not only your personal settings but also manage your Aliases, Global Shortcuts and more.
-Clicking the Profile widget option under the Profile section will allow you to make changes to how the widget behaves on your Profile Page.
+This will open up the My Profile area of the Dashboard, giving you options for changing not only your personal settings but also for managing your Aliases, Global Shortcuts and more.
+Clicking the Profile widget option under Profile in the left menu will allow you to make changes to how the widget behaves on your Profile Page.

 To make visual changes to the appearance of the widget and manage the greetings, click Edit Content under the Widget Content heading.

 This will open a new window that allows complete customization of all the content displayed as part of your chat widget, including changing the language.
 The chat widget on the right side of the screen shows how the widget will appear to visitors if you save the changes you've made while editing the widget content.

 When a visitor interacts with the chat widget on your site, it can be in one of three states.
 In addition to customizing the Pre-Chat Form, you can customize the content for each of these states.

 This is what the visitor will see if they click on the chat widget when it's Online and you're ready to answer chats.
 On the right side of the screen in the Content Editor, there are three small pencil icons.